 This morning’s 5 am wakeup was hazy as we immediately started preparing for passage still half-asleep.
 The sunrise was beautiful, however, and we were ready to throw off dock lines around 6:30 when Smudge announced that he had just broken the throttle for the motor.
 Thus, we decided that Antigua was never going to let us leave…we were cursed!
-Anyways, we ate breakfast whilst repair operations were underway.
-By 8, the throttle was fixed and we set off into the open seas.
+Anyways, we ate breakfast while repair operations were underway.
+By 8, the throttle was fixed, and we set off into the open seas.
 The wind was great since a tropical storm had just passed, and we set the sails to go wing-on-wing for the first time.
-That means that the wind is pushing us from behind, so the mainsail is on the starboard side and the foresail is on the port side.
+That means that the wind is pushing us from behind, so the mainsail is on the starboard side, and the foresail is on the port side.
 It looked awesome!!!!
-I sat on the bowsprit with Amanda, Anya and Shelby listening to music.
+I sat on the bowsprit with Amanda, Anya, and Shelby listening to music.
 My watch started at noon, and I was one of the three watch leaders for this passage.
-I think it went well and the other students in my watch team said that I was a nice watch leader.
+I think it went well, and the other students in my watch team said that I was a nice watch leader.
 At 1300, we noticed dolphins jumping out of the water on the port side, and then Tina noticed 4 or 5 more on the starboard side.
 This was the second time I had seen dolphins on watch.
-At 2, our shift was over and until dinner people who weren’t on watch read books, studied, or caught up on some much-needed sleep.
+At 2, our shift was over, and until dinner, people who weren’t on watch read books studied or caught up on some much-needed sleep.